-Short Description: Peer-Reviewed, Open-Access, DOAJ, Cabell's indexed journal, publishing scholarly articles in finance, marketing, human resource, IT, along with manuscripts documenting Economics research data and analysis.
+Short Description: Peer-Reviewed, Open-Access, Google Scholar indexed, Cabells WHITE-LISTED journal, publishing scholarly articles in finance, marketing, human resource, Information Technology, along with manuscripts documenting Economics research data and analysis.

 E-ISSN: 2469-4339